BossLu93/AI-Voice-Assistant-Pro/README.md

 cd AI-Voice-Assistant-Pro
 ```

-Acquire necessary API keys and open the file `AI-
+Acquire necessary API keys and open the file `AI-Voice-Assistant-Pro/Data/.env` to insert the keys in the designated placeholder fields